kossnocorp/superstate/README.md

 ### Actions

-Actions allow you define side effects that happen when entering or exiting a state or during a transition.
+Actions allow you to define side effects ran when entering or exiting a state or during a transition.

 While you trigger the events, the actions trigger your code: